 Vice President, Immigration Policy, U.S. Chamber of Commerce

 Our America Works Data Center captures these national workforce trends.
-This page dives deep into how our woefully inadequate immigration system is contributing to our workforce struggles.
+This page dives deeply into how our broken immigration system is contributing to the workforce struggles of American businesses and why our leaders need to get serious about securing our borders and modernizing our antiquated immigration system.

 Outdated visa caps don’t meet the needs of today’s economy.

-An important contributing factor to the decline in immigration to the U.S. is the antiquated, arbitrary quotas on the employment-based visa options that are available to businesses.
-Very low annual visa caps make it incredibly difficult for companies across a host of industries to meet their workforce needs.
+An important contributing factor to the problems businesses have in meeting their workforce needs is the antiquated, arbitrary quotas on the employment-based visa options.
+The decades-old, extremely low annual visa caps make it incredibly difficult for companies across a host of industries to meet their workforce needs.

 The employment-based immigrant visa (green card) quotas, as well as the H-1B and H-2B quotas for temporary workers, were created in 1990 and have not been sufficiently updated to serve our national interest.
-In the 32 years since, the size of the U.S. economy has more than tripled from roughly $6 trillion to almost $21 trillion, and businesses have evolved from utilizing rolodexes and fax machines to using smartphones and the internet to compete in an increasingly global marketplace.
+In the 32 years since these caps were enacted, the size of the U.S. economy has more than quadrupled from roughly $6 trillion in 1990 to over $25 trillion in 2022, and businesses have evolved from utilizing rolodexes and fax machines to using smartphones and the internet to compete in an increasingly global marketplace.

 - In FY 2021, for every three individuals seeking an employment-based immigrant visa to work in the U.S., only one of them would succeed in obtaining a visa to work in the country on a permanent basis.

-- In FY 2021, for every three individuals seeking an H-2B visa to take a seasonal job in the U.S., only one of them would be able to take a job.
+- In FY 2022, for every four individuals seeking an H-2B visa to take a seasonal job in the U.S., only one of them would be able to take a job.

-- In FY 2022, for every four individuals seeking an H-1B visa to work in a highly skilled field, only one of them would be able to obtain a visa.
+- In FY 2023, for every six individuals seeking an H-1B visa to work in a highly skilled field, only one of them would be able to obtain a visa.

 The arbitrarily low employment-based immigrant visa quota is the primary contributing factor to the significant visa backlogs that are harming American employers and workers alike.
-Recent Cato Institute research shows that as of September 2021, there were approximately 1,438,758 visa petitions stuck in processing backlogs.
+Recent Cato Institute research shows that as of March 2023, there were approximately 1,800,524 individuals stuck in the employment-based immigrant visa processing backlogs.

 These backlogs prevent individual workers from being promoted and taking on new roles in their companies and prevent companies from being able to make the best use of their talent to compete in the marketplace.
 Moreover, the problems associated with the low employment-based green card cap contribute to the problems associated with the H-1B program for high-skilled foreign national workers.